 It also offers the Hotel Collection benefit, which gives you up to a $75 service credit for a 3+ night stay at a hotel booked with the program.

-In addition, the Gold Card from American Express comes with travel insurance options that include travel accident, rental car, and baggage coverage.
+In addition, the card comes with travel insurance options that include travel accident, rental car, and baggage coverage.

-If you earn enough with the card to make up for the $160 per year annual fee, then the Gold Card from American Express benefits will be worth it to you.
+If you earn enough with the card to make up for the $160 per year annual fee, then the benefits will be worth it to you.

 What are the Gold Card from American Express benefits?

-The Gold Card from American Express earns 1-2x points per dollar, with the larger bonus categories being for airfare and U.S. restaurants.
+The card earns 1-2x points per dollar, with the larger bonus categories being for airfare and U.S. restaurants.
 As a benefit of Membership Rewards, you can also earn 2x points on Uber rides.

 These points accrue in Membership Rewards along with all points earned from other Membership Rewards cards, and can be used for a variety of awards, the most valuable of which is airline travel partners.